valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

 Knowing this trick you could easily go through the rest of the functions in `sds.c`.

-The Redis string implementation is hidden behind an interface that accepts only character pointers.
-The users of Redis strings need not care about how it's implemented and can treat Redis strings as a character pointer.
+The String implementation is hidden behind an interface that accepts only character pointers.
+The users of Strings need not care about how it's implemented and can treat Strings as a character pointer.